dpaletti/dovado/README.md

     git clone https://github.com/DPaletti/dovado.git

-Now position at the project root:
+Now position at the project root (from now on all commands assume you are at project root):

     cd dovado